301 – Corrective Actions and Disciplinary Procedures

 2. Complaints, grievances, or alleged abuse of authority involving any employee will be fully and fairly considered.

-3. Supervisors can take proper steps to enforce HCSO rules and regulations affecting the proper performance of employees under their command and by which they may effectively correct conduct, encourage improved performance in the future, and accomplish suitable training.
+3. Supervisors can take proper steps to enforce HCSO rules and regulations affecting the proper performance of employees under their command to effectively correct conduct, encourage improved performance in the future, and accomplish suitable training.

-B. The Sheriff intends for all disciplinary actions to be administered in an equitable, consistent, and compassionate manner.
+B. The Sheriff expects all disciplinary actions will be administered in an equitable, consistent, and compassionate manner.
 Disciplinary action may not be initiated except for just cause.

 1. The HCSO work is handled professionally;